bcgov/devops-platform-workshops/101-lab/content/03_deployment.md

 The template we're going to use is located at: https://raw.githubusercontent.com/BCDevOps/devops-platform-workshops/master/101-lab/mongo-ephemeral-template.yaml

-If you browse this file, you'll notice in contains the YAML that defines our deployment, service and secret.
+If you browse this file, you'll notice it contains the YAML that defines our deployment, service and secret.
 We can apply parameters to this template to adjust particular values.

 ### From CLI

   - Note, any data stored in our database will be lost upon pod destruction.
-We're only using this ephemeral template for testing an we'll add storage later.
+We're only using this ephemeral template for testing and we'll add storage later.

   - List available parameters of the template